jasonrap/KaceBootstrap/README.md

 Files that will need to be edited to fit your organization:

 * includes/config.php - REQUIRED.
-Your KBox's DNS name and your report user's password (from Settings -> General Settings).
+Your KBox's DNS name and your report user's (R1) password (from Settings -> General Settings).
 Also, recommended but not necessary, your main (default) ticket queue ID and name.
-* includes/nav.php - REQUIRED.
-Update the userList array with your users.
+* includes/nav.php - Optional: Update the userList array with your users (otherwise, will be automatically collected).
-* index.php - Pick the reports in the switch()s at lines 73 and 164 that you want to uncomment if you have the need.
+* index.php - Pick the reports in the switch at line 188 that you want to uncomment if you have the need.
 * buildTickets.php - if you have a queue for computer builds, otherwise, don't worry.
 * ownerUnassigned.php - You may want to rename the Custom Field 0 column (or remove it altogether if you don't use it).
 * reportByQueueClosed.php - REQUIRED.
 Queue IDs and plot titles.
 You can disable a couple plots too.